OnroerendErfgoed/atramhasis/paper/paper.md

 have been feasible in some ways, but often it would have to be done by forking the software as opposed to configuring it, complicating long term maintenance.

+# Implementation

-In the end, we decided to write a simple but extensible editor in Python that adhered to our primary and secondary requirements.
-To this day Atramhasis is easy to extend with custom authentication mechanisms or corporate identity, as can be seen by comparing the Flanders Heritage [thesaurus](https://thesaurus.onroerenderfgoed.be) with the default Atramhasis setup.
-It continues to serve us well.
+We decided to write a simple but extensible editor in Python that adhered to our primary and secondary requirements.
+Atramhasis comes with a default style but is  easy to extend with a custom corporate identity, as can be seen by comparing the Flanders Heritage [thesaurus](https://thesaurus.onroerenderfgoed.be) with the default Atramhasis setup.
+It does not come with a default authentication and a authorization layer, but the underlying Pyramid framework provides hooks and integration points facilitating this.
+There are default libraries for this framework that can be configured according to a user's own corporate security needs.

+Because the software use a database abstraction layer, it can be run with different RDBMS backends.
+The code is tested on PostgreSQL, good for an enterprise multi-user production environment and SQLite, good for a single-user environment and rapid prototyping.
+Not configuring any authentication and using a SQLite database allows one to setup a quick local installation that can be used as a single user enviroment to generate a SKOS vocabulary that can be exported and reused for other purposes.

 # Acknowledgements